AdobeDocs/experience-manager-64.de-DE/help/forms/using/enable-search-for-drm-protected-pdf-documents-in-aem.md

    * For AEM Forms on OSGi, the bundles are listed at `https://[server]:[port]/system/console/bundles`.
    * For AEM Forms on JEE, the bundles are listed at `https://[server]:[port]/[context-path]/system/console/bundles`.
 Beispiel `http://localhost:8080/lc/system/console/bundles`.

 * Add the *sun.util.calendar* package to the allowlist.
-So fügen Sie das Paket der zulassungsliste hinzu:
+So fügen Sie das Paket der Zulassungsliste hinzu:

    1. Öffnen Sie die AEM Web-Konsole.
 The URL is `https://[server]:[port]/system/console/configMgr`.
    1. Suchen und öffnen Sie **Deserialisierungs-Firewallkonfiguration**.